 The market limped on until it was mysteriously destroyed by fire on August 27,1892.
 While the building itself was well insured (£72,000), many stall holders lost their livelihoods and their living quarters, which were situated overhead.
 Irish architect W.H.
 Byrne undertook the extensive renovations.
 He removed the central spire and converted the main hall into an arcade.
 He also replaced a lot of the timber work with iron.
 The market rose again phoenix-like on September 13th,1894, and was now firmly in the good books of the shopping public once more.

 Known today simply as George's Arcade, its literary connections come in the disreputable shapes of Corley and Lenehan, the "Two Gallants" of Joyce's Dubliners.
-In the story Corley worked at nearby Pim’s Department Store while Lenehan killed time at the market during as he waited for Corley to complete his mission.
+In the story, Corley worked at nearby Pim’s Department Store while Lenehan killed time at the market as he waited for Corley to complete his mission in the story.